 Work can be tough.
 Yet it’s something that we have to spend considerable amounts of time and energy on, and so we might as well be happy when we are doing it.

-There are some tips and tricks I’ve learned over time that have made me more productive and much happier, and I thought I’d share them with you today.
+There are some tips and tricks I’ve learned over time that have made me more productive and that have taught me how to work happy.

 If you want to get more done and feel awesome while you’re doing it, then just keep reading.